slowernews/wisdom-tldr/README.md

 > *'Consensus happens just in the beginning and in the end of something.'*

-HOWEVER, beware of blindspots, not all criticism is envy.
+HOWEVER... beware of blindspots, not all criticism is envy.

 > *'When somebody says something bad about you, is negativity.
 When everyone says it, is advice.'*